charlesrogers/product_management/research_templates/research_plan_template.md

 + Resources
   + Data requested
 + Timeline
+  + Deadline
   + Phases
   + Contingencies
 + Communication Plan
   + Share findings of each interview within 24 hours
+  + Create a outline of the deliverables and share with the stakeholders at the beginning
   + Deliverables
     + Research Report
+    + Interview Notes
+    + Data Analysis

 ### Sample Test Plan